inthegreenwild/stackinterview/README.md

 # :star2: Intro :star2:

-Stack Interview is an API for the latest front-end, back-end, and fullstack interview questions being asked by employers around the world.
+Stack Interview is an API for the latest front-end and back-end interview questions being asked by employers around the world.

 As someone who will be looking for a job upon graduation very soon, I needed a way to quiz myself on important concepts and terms.
 I feel that this api and game will help developers reinforce things they've learned and reveal what needs to be studied further.
 There are so many new stacks, frameworks, and libraries popping up every week that it's hard to find a condensed source of core concepts to study.
 This project aims to ultimately encourage others to crowdsource a well-rounded pool of categorized information suitable for as many skill sets and skill levels as possible.